sachin-sumologic/sumologic-documentation/docs/integrations/security-threat-detection/evident-security-platform.md

 ## Log types

-The Evident.io ESP App collects monitoring alerts.
+The Evident.io ESP app collects monitoring alerts.

 For details on the log format and definitions, refer to Evident.io documentation at [http://docs.evident.io/](http://docs.evident.io/).